lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Extended Key Usage
 {: id="sect-4.5"}

-The Extended Key Usage (EKU) extension indicates the purposes for which the certified key pair may be used.
-It therefore restricts the use of a certificate to specific applications.
+The extended key usage (EKU) extension indicates the purposes for which the certified key pair may be used.
+Therefore, it restricts the use of a certificate to specific applications.

 A CA may want to delegate parts of its duties to other PKI management entities.